Kassandra14/Kassandra14.github.io/MyTeamGeneratorApp/README.md

 ## Installation

-This application uses inquirer to collect input from the user and jest for testing
+This application uses inquirer to collect input from the user and jest for testing,

 ## Testing